opensearch-project/ml-commons/docs/tutorials/aws/semantic_search_with_cohere_embedding_model.md

 > The easiest way for setting up embedding model on your Amazon OpenSearch cluster is using [AWS CloudFormation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html)

+> Another easy way is using python, check [AIConnectorHelper](./AIConnectorHelper.ipynb)

 > This tutorial explains detail steps if you want to configure everything manually.
 You can also connect to other service with similar way.

 This doc introduces how to build semantic search in Amazon managed OpenSearch with [Cohere embedding model](https://docs.cohere.com/reference/embed).